Frequently Asked Questions

 - Student/Incidental Fees are fees paid by every student enrolled at OSU to support student-led organizations, student government, provide more opportunities for students to further their education, and provide services to the student community that would otherwise be unavailable or affordable.

 - Student Incidental Fees are collected by the OSU administration at the same time that tuition and other fees are assessed to your student account.
 They appear under the names "Incidental Fee" and "Health Fee".

 - The fees collected provide students with access to Student Health Services, Counseling and Psychological Services, and RecSports (including Dixon Rec.
-Center and intramural sports); tickets to OSU football, basketball, baseball, and other university home games; various subsidies available through ASOSU and Our Little Village; Cultural Resource Centers, and many other services not listed here.
+Center and intramural sports); tickets to OSU football, basketball, baseball, and other university home games; various subsidies available through ASOSU, HSRC and Childcare; Cultural Resource Centers, and many other services not listed here.

 - Students cannot opt out of incidental fees.
 The entire student body paying into the pot makes it cheaper for everyone.
 If fees were optional it would cause a huge increase in the per-student fee and many services would likely have to be eliminated.
 Additionally, it is constitutional for this mandatory fee to be instituted, even if it funds activities that you disagree with.
 For more information, visit Southworth vs. University of Wisconsin Board of Regents for information on a series of legal battles that culminated in a Supreme Court ruling.

 - For the 2016-2017 school year, each student enrolled full time pays $446.21 per term for Fall, Winter and Spring Terms.
 The Summer Term 2017 is $377.18